Best USB-C adapters for MacBook Pro iMore 2021

 Best budget adapter: AmazonBasics USB-C to USB 3.1 adapter

 For a no-frills connection, you aren't going to get any cheaper than this.
 Amazon's simple connector charges your USB-A device and supports 5Gbps data transfer.
-It's similar to Apple's adapter but costs just one-third the price.
+It's similar to Apple's adapter but costs half the price.

 For HDMI: Plugable USB-C-to-HDMI Adapter